spdermn02/TouchPortal_Corsair_iCue/README.md

 There are no associated Actions or Events defined directly by this plugin yet, only auto created states based on hardware
 ## Usage
 When the plugin starts, if your keyboard/mouse model is detected to have Macro keys, Plug-in States will be auto created related to that type of hardware

-For keyboards G keys, 6 new states will be defined "Corsair G# Key Status" - valid values are "Pressed" or "Released" For mice M keys, 12 new states will be defined "Corsair M# Key Status" - valid values are "Pressed" or "Released"
+For keyboards G keys, 6 or 18 new states will be defined <br/>
+"Corsair G# Key Status" - valid values are "Pressed" or "Released"

+For mice M keys, 12 new states will be defined <br/>
+"Corsair M# Key Status" - valid values are "Pressed" or "Released"

 To utilize these in Touch Portal, use the "When Plug-in State Changes" Event